HKUST-Aerial-Robotics/Fast-Planner/README.md

 # Quick start with ubuntu 20.04
-if Ubuntu 20.04,you should install nplot with the source code
+if Ubuntu 20.04,you should install nlopt with the source code
 ```
 git clone https://github.com/stevengj/nlopt.git
 cd nlopt